 Additional pages of the Coverage Toolkit that may be of use include:

-- The Data and Reporting page which describes the types of data involved with the National DPP lifestyle change program and the processes and protocols by which that data is shared among parties.
+- The Data, Reporting, and Evaluation page, which describes the types of data involved with the National DPP lifestyle change program and the processes and protocols by which that data is shared among parties.

 American Medical Association

 The American Medical Association (AMA) also has many resources on their Prevent Diabetes website to support health care providers and CDC-recognized organizations.
 For example, AMA offers a budget considerations tool for health care organizations or CDC-recognized organizations considering delivering the National DPP lifestyle change program.
 The AMA website also includes other helpful resources such as a sample business associate agreement and CPT code guidance.

 Linking Organizations with Payers